 This program is based on applicable health orders and guidance from Health Services.
-The content is based on references from the Centers for Disease Control and Prevention (CDC), the Occupational Safety and Health Administration (OSHA), the Division of Occupational Safety and Health (Cal/OSHA), the California Department of Public Health (CDPH)

-Beyond the Blueprint for Industry and Business Sectors (May 21, 2021),

-Guidance for the Use of Face Coverings (June 15, 2021), State Public Health

-Officer Order (June 11, 2021), other technical guidance sources, and additional laws and regulations related to COVID-19 (Attachment 1).
+The content is based on references from the Centers for Disease Control and Prevention (CDC), the Occupational Safety and Health Administration (OSHA), the Division of Occupational Safety and Health (Cal/OSHA), the California Department of Public Health (CDPH) Current Safety Measures for Industry and Business Sectors (December 31, 2021), Guidance for the Use of Face Coverings, State Public Health Officer Orders, other technical guidance sources, and additional laws and regulations related to COVID-19 (Attachment 1).